-New drivers don't have an established driving history and are statistically more likely to get into car accidents, making them a higher risk for insurance companies and therefore a lot more expensive to insure.
-To find the best insurance for new drivers, we researched every major car insurance company and ranked them in areas like coverage, cost, and industry reputation.
+New drivers pose a higher risk for insurance companies and therefore are a lot more expensive to insure.
+To find the best car insurance for new drivers, we researched every major car insurance company and ranked them in areas like coverage, cost, and industry reputation.

-Use the tool below or call (844) 246-8209 to start comparing free, personalized car insurance quotes.
+Use the tool below to start comparing free, personalized car insurance quotes.

 In this article: